 Something becoming more and more popular, especially in areas with a lot of sun, solar panels help make your home self-sustaining by generating and storing its own energy.
 Instead of using energy from the electric company, your solar panels will supply the electricity for the items in your home.
 It also stores the energy for when there is no dun.
 While the initial cost may be expensive, it will greatly reduce the electric bills.
 It’s also a very attractive feature to the growing amount of homebuyers who want to buy a green home.

-8. Buy with the environment in mind
+9. Buy with environment with mind

 Every item in your home has a carbon footprint from the food you buy to the cleaning supplies you buy.
 The carbon footprint varies based on items used to make the product, packaging, and manufacturing practices.
 Look for items made from recyclable materials.
 Also, do research to learn what companies make decisions with the environment in mind and support those companies.
 Look for companies that avoid wasteful packaging.
 Finally, avoid items that are known to be bad for the environment, such as plastic straws.